Bachelor of Music Interdisciplinary Music Studies (Classical)

 Core Courses

-Core courses focus on music history and culture, music theory, musical skills and keyboard harmony or skills.
-Students also receive individual instruction in their major performance medium and participate in major ensembles.
+Core courses are geared to develop mastery in music history and culture, music theory, and foundational musical skills.
+Students also receive individual instruction on their primary performance instrument and participate in major ensembles.

 See Classical Core Curriculum for more information.